gg92198528-ops/CRE-cases/README.md

 CRE-cases
-Code and data forCollision Risk Envelopes：A Novel Framework for Accurate Pedestrian-Autonomous Vehicle Interaction Risk Evaluation
+Code and data for Collision Risk Envelopes：A Novel Framework for Accurate Pedestrian-Autonomous Vehicle Interaction Risk Evaluation

 # Advanced Risk Model Analyzer
 An interactive desktop application for the analysis and visualization of vehicle-pedestrian interaction data.
-This tool calculates, compares, and dynamically visualizes three key traffic safety risk models: Time-to-Collision (TTC), Collision Risk Estimate (CRE), and Driving Safety Field (DSF).
+This tool calculates, compares, and dynamically visualizes three key traffic safety risk models: Time-to-Collision (TTC), Collision Risk Envelopes (CRE), and Driving Safety Field (DSF).

 ## Overview
 The primary goal of this project is to provide traffic safety researchers with an intuitive tool to analyze complex interaction scenarios.
 By loading trajectory data, the application automatically generates a synchronized animation of the event alongside real-time plots of the risk metrics, offering deep insights into the temporal and spatial evolution of risk.
-(Note: You should replace `docs/screenshot.png` with the actual path to your application's screenshot.)

 ### Prerequisites